-The G4S Courtesy Patrol will likely arrive before APD and may observe or assist in managing people and/or vehicles at the perimeter of the scene, but will never undertake any type of police duties.
+The High Desert Security Patrol will likely arrive before APD and may observe or assist in managing people and/or vehicles at the perimeter of the scene, but will never undertake any type of police duties.

 APD, FIRE & RESCUE EMERGENCY: